PalomeroLab/how-to/docs/index.md

 Welcome to the Palomero Lab How-To guide!
-This is a collection of instructions and tips for common bioinformatics tasks, primarily focused on Linux-based workflows and computational methods.
+This is a collection of instructions and tips for common bioinformatics tasks, focused on Linux-based workflows and AWS cloud computing.

 ## What's in this guide?